 Starting in 2005, The Feel Good Tour was created to replace damaged classroom musical instruments after Hurricane Katrina.
-Since then. they held concerts, fund raisers, and donation drives for several schools effected by hurricanes and floods replaces thousands of instruments.
+Since then. they held concerts, fund raisers, and donation drives for several schools effected by hurricanes and floods replacing musical instruments.

 Back in September of 2005, Bill Hudson was out doing his recycling, and suddenly an idea hit him.
 He thought that it would be great if some musicians were to go down to Louisiana where Hurricane Katrina had just devastated the Gulf Coast.